 - any harsh chemicals

 Allergic contact dermatitis is a reaction to a substance you are allergic to (an allergen).
 It is caused by your immune system’s response to the substance.
 When you contact an allergen, your immune system attacks it as though it were harmful.
 We don’t know what causes you to develop allergies.

-Allergy contact dermatitis can be triggered by one of more than 3,700 identified allergens.
-However, fewer than 40 of these allergens cause the majority of cases of contact dermatitis.
+More than 3,700 allergens have been identified.
+Fewer than 40 of these allergens cause the majority of cases of allergic contact dermatitis.

 Poison ivy, oak, and sumac are the best-known plants that cause allergic reactions.
 Other allergens often associated with contact dermatitis are:

 - dyes (for clothes, leather, cosmetics, or hair)

 - first-aid ointments or creams containing neomycin or bacitracin

 - leather tanning agents

 - metal (especially nickel) jewelry